leiffredrickson/enviro-history/_posts/2019-04-22-blackened.md

 >Termination… expiration… cancelation human race<br>
 >Expectation… liberation… population laid to waste<br>

->But there is also a sense of planetary effect from fateful human decisions:<br>
+But there is also a sense of planetary effect from fateful human decisions:

 >Smoldering decay<br>
 >Take her breath away<br>
 >Millions of our years<br>